Vue aérienne de Die.

 All that remains is to drive to Grenoble where you can spend the evening and the night.

-MyTripTailor advice: Be careful, the Route des Écouges is one of the most dizzying passages of the Vercors.
+MyTripTailor tip: Be careful, the Route des Écouges is one of the most dizzying passages of the Vercors.

 Before leaving Grenoble, pause to admire its magnificent mountain setting: in the north, the cliffs of Néron and Saint-Eynard, advanced guards of the Chartreuse; to the west, the escarpments of the Vercors, dominated by the ridge of the Moucherotte; to the east, the silhouette of the Belledonne range, often covered with snow.